Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 \subsection{Qualitative Data Analysis}

-We interviewed $N$=15 \acc{} users following social media-based recruitment (\autoref{sec:interviews}).
-We conducted inductive coding followed by thematic analyses~\cite{braun2019thematic} to qualitatively analyze the interview transcripts.
+We interviewed $N$=18 \acc{} users recruited via social media (\autoref{sec:interviews}).
+We conducted inductive coding followed by thematic analysis~\cite{braun2019thematic} to qualitatively analyze the interview transcripts.
 Each transcript was open-coded by at least one author, guided by the study's research questions and protocol topics.
 Whenever possible, the interviewer performed the initial coding to maintain contextual sensitivity; otherwise, the original interviewer reviewed the codes to resolve potential misunderstandings.
 The first and second authors led the coding process and completed the majority of initial coding across the dataset.
 All authors engaged in iterative cycles of collaborative review, refining the codebook, resolving disagreements, and aligning coding strategies.
 We iteratively organized codes into preliminary subthemes, then refined them into higher-level themes.
 This process involved merging overlapping concepts, splitting broad categories into more precise codes, and removing codes that lacked sufficient evidence.